Bursaries and Financial Support for Students

 REASONS TO STUDY AT STRANMILLIS

 Stranmillis is ranked 1st in Northern Ireland, and 6th in the UK, for student satisfaction.

 100% of our undergraduate students undertake an extensive programme of work-based placements.

-Our graduates are highly sought after, with an unemployment rate of just 0.6% six months after graduation.
+Our graduates are highly sought after, with 97% in employment or further study fifteen months after graduation.

 A third of our students take up the opportunity to spend time studying abroad.